We understand that you have questions

 The start of development is dependent on when the Council’s Local Plan is finally agreed and adopted, as well as the time required to prepare detailed designs for the first phases of the development and the infrastructure improvements, obtain the necessary planning and technical approvals and prepare the site for development.

-Assuming that the Council does follow a DPD process for the new settlement, based on the forecast number of housing completions in the proposed Local Plan and our previous experience of large projects, construction of the infrastructure for the new settlement would start in 2022 and the first homes would be completed in late 2024 – note that these dates are just indicative as they are dependent on the progress of the Local Plan and DPD process.
+Assuming that the final decision regarding the location and boundary of the new settlement is made following the DPD process rather than through a planning appeal, and based on the forecast number of housing completions in the proposed Local Plan and our previous experience of large projects, construction of the infrastructure for the new settlement would start in 2022 and the first homes would be completed in late 2024 – note that these dates are just indicative as they are dependent on the progress of the Local Plan and DPD process.

 How would Maltkiln Village avoid overloading local services?